Welcome to Shepherd University’s accreditation homepage!

 Regional accreditation assures quality by verifying that an institution (1) meets threshold standards and (2) is engaged in continuous improvement.
 Both the Standard and Open Pathway feature: a ten-year cycle, a focus on both assurance and improvement, Assurance Reviews in Years 4 and 10, and the use of the HLC electronic Assurance System.
 All Commission Pathways require: annual filing of the Institutional Update, annual monitoring of financial and non-financial indicators, and adherence to Commission policies and practices on institutional change.

-The results from the site visit and the new Standard Pathway will allow Shepherd to reflect on planning for current and future strategic priorities through continuous growth, improvement and development.
+The results from the Shepherd University Site Team Report, 2016 and the Pathways Criteria for Accreditation will allow Shepherd to reflect on planning for current and future strategic priorities through continuous growth, improvement and development.

 Higher Learning Commission (HLC)

-Shepherd University has been accredited since 1950 by the Higher Learning Commission of the North Central Association of Colleges, one of the six regional agencies that accredit U.S. colleges and universities at the institutional level.
+Shepherd University has been accredited since 1950 by the Higher Learning Commission, one of the six regional agencies that accredit U.S. colleges and universities at the institutional level.
 Accreditation provides assurance to the public and to prospective students that standards of quality have been met.